- Notifications

 Figure 2 - Implicit Intent

-Tip #1: Access a protected component using an exported (proxy) intent.
+Tip #1: Access a protected component in another app by abusing its exported (proxy) implicit intent filter.

 Intent.putExtra()